Jarnomer/Hive42/libft/README.md

 `Libft` is focused on creating personal function library in 🇨.

-The library inludes a selection of standard `Libc` functions which are to be used in other 4️⃣2️⃣ projects.
+The library inludes a selection of standard `Libc` functions which are to be used in other 42 projects.

 It is completed with `additional`, mainly string related functions. `Bonus` is centered around `linked list`.

-Project passes all of the 42 testers successfully, including Franzinette `strict`.
+Project `passes` all of the 42 `testers` successfully, including Franzinette `strict`.

 Build as library 📚 thus each function is using each other when applicable.

-For other information, refer the main page.
+For other information, please refer the main page.

 ## Contents

-Here is the table of functions, including bonus.
+Here is the table of all functions, including bonus.

 | **Libc**              | **Additional**        | **Bonus**               |
 |------------------------|-----------------------|--------------------------|